Writing Lists just got personal!

-We just wrapped up our 5th week of first grade and it’s hard to tell who is learning more…
+Week Five of first grade just wrapped up and it’s hard to tell who is learning more…

 We have been practicing center rotations during Guided Reading (following a modified Daily Five model).
-If I surveyed my fun-loving firsties, they would probably say “Word Work” is their favorite because they LOVE hands-on play:
+If I surveyed my fun-loving firsties, they would probably say “Word Work” is their favorite.

 We’ve been writing in response to our daily read alouds.
-This week, our favorite (unanimous vote, first grade style!) was Stellaluna 🙂
+This week, our favorite (unanimous vote, first grade style!) was Stellaluna by Janel Canon.

 This is where I learned something very important…my students don’t really LOVE to share.

-Although I know sharing is a very important concept and I’m always looking for teachable moments to model and/or positively narrate examples of character, BUT independent writing centers isn’t the best time for this…so I’m introducing:
+Although I know sharing is a VERY important concept and I’m always looking for teachable moments to model and/or positively narrate examples of character, independent writing centers isn’t exactly the best time for this…so I’m introducing:

-I’m really excited about these lists!
-There’s something special about having your “own” list when you’re in first grade 😉
+There’s something special about having your “own” writing list when you’re in first grade 😉

 We’ve had so much success with them, that I started adding more and more…